 - The usual symptoms include stiff neck, nausea, vomiting, confusion, and increased sensitivity to light.

 Also called as “the clap“, gonorrhea is the second most prevalent sexually transmitted disease (AIDS is first) in the United States.
 It is caused by the bacterium Neisseria gonorrhoeae that gets transmitted during sexual contact.

 - Gonorrhea, when left untreated can cause severe complications.
 In women, complications like the infection of the fallopian tubes and uterus may occur.
 In men, the bacterium may cause the infection of the epididymis.
+According to 2012 systematic review and global reporting, this bacterial infection in men affects about 0.6% of the population worldwide whereas in women, it is about 0.8% of the population.
 In both sexes, infertility is the most serious complication.